 Club member Geoff Scully was the speaker at the April meeting.
 From 1985 to 2001, Geoff was the Donor Transplant Coordinator for the Department of Nephrology at Monash Medical Centre.
 His talk to us was entitled “Don¹t take your organs to Heaven – Heaven knows we need them here.”
 It was a fascinating and informative insight into the complex and rapidly developing world of human organ transplantation.
 It was at times confronting and moving, showing the emotional impact on families of both organ donors and recipients.

 The guest speaker at our May meeting was Judy Maddigan, who was the Speaker of the Victorian Legislative Assembly from 2003 – 2005.
 Her talk to us did not concern politics however, but rather her role as a key member of the Essendon Historical Society.
 The Society was founded in 1970, and Judy told us about the people whose perseverance established the Society and led to finding their home, as headquarters and museum, at the heritage-listed old Moonee Ponds Courthouse.
-There was a fire at the Courthouse in June last year, and Judy told us that all records had been recovered, though some papers need restoration.
-It was also pleasing to hear that restoration of the Courthouse itself will begin soon.
 For further information about the Society please click here.

 Our guest speaker for the June meeting was the author Ted Cavey.
 He has recently written a book of stories about the adventures of swagmen during Australia’s glorious era of squatters, selectors, shearers, Cobb and Co coaches and other icons.
-The stories in the book have been written after detailed research into the defining events of Australia’s history.
 His talk was about this era as seen through the eyes and pens of our great men and women of literature and verse – such as Henry Lawson, Banjo Paterson, Dorothea Mackellar, Adam Lindsay Gordon, Edward Harrington and others.
-Ted gave us an amazingly erudite, informative and entertaining presentation, with excerpts from poems and short stories recited with effortless ease. and For further information about the Ted Cavey’s book please click on the cover image at right.
+For further information about the Ted Cavey’s book please click on the cover image at right.

 For the July meeting, our guest speaker was the CEO of YMCA Victoria, Jan Berriman.
 The YMCA was founded in Victoria in 1882 with the aim of “spiritual, intellectual, and social improvement of young women”.
 YWCA Victoria works to deliver services focused on creating opportunities for women facing disadvantage and to be a powerful voice for women’s equality.
 Jan’s challenging talk to us was primarily focused on ‘Women and Homelessness’.
 Whilst YMCA and other agencies are providing relief for women made homeless for various reasons, the increasing level of need is concerning.
 Around 85% of the current need for accommodation cannot be met, and yet the demands are increasing.
 Further information about the YMCA may be founded here.
 Donations to the work of YMCA can be made here.